seanmoir/COSC345-Project/README.md

-Tested on Galaxy s8+ and Android R emulator
+Tested on Galaxy s8+ and Android 10.0 emulator